Co-Founder & Stressed Out Mom

-I’m a life-long cubicle citizen, car-guy, motorcycle-enthusiast and a bit of a technology geek.
+I’m a life-long cubicle detainee, car-guy, motorcycle-enthusiast and a bit of a technology geek.
 If it’s got gears or a battery, chances are pretty good that it’ll hold my interest.

 Help the millions of office workers deal with work stress.
 But, the idea grew beyond that.
 It isn’t just about getting through the work day, it’s also about improving the quality of life at work.
 Afterall, we spend most of our waking hours at the office.
 Sadly.

 With a small team of writers along with our insight and experience, we do our best to find ways to make work life just a bit more bearable and dare we say, more enjoyable?

 This is just a part-time gig for most of us.

 Some of us are full-time cubicle dwellers at other companies - ugh.
 We know all too well what cubicle life is like at work.
 The good thing is that it gives us real world perspective of knowing what actually works and what doesn’t.
 We share the good stuff and toss out the bullshit.

 A few of us are full-time working moms (queens of crazy) that somehow manage to pitch in with research and writing.

 There’s also a small rotating team of freelancers here too.
 No such thing as a steady paycheck for them.
 It’s a constant and never-ending hustle.